Cipriani Residences Miami

-Cipriani Residences Miami is mixed-use residential skyscraper currently under construction in the Brickell neighborhood of Miami, Florida, United States.
+Cipriani Residences Miami is a mixed-use residential skyscraper currently under construction in the Brickell neighborhood of Miami, Florida, United States.
 The site is bounded by South Miami Avenue to the east, SW 14th Terrace to the south, SW 1st Avenue to the west, and SW 14th Street to the north.

 Construction began in October 2024 on an 80-story Cipriani-branded tower.
+In 2026, the under construction tower surpassed the height of Panorama Tower, becoming the tallest building in Miami until the Waldorf Astoria Miami tops out in 2027.

 History

 The current site of Cipriani Residences has seen various proposals for a major skyscraper since the 2000s.

 Capital at Brickell

 Capital at Brickell was a proposed complex of two skyscrapers.
 The site broke ground in 2006.
 The project was cancelled due to financial reasons caused by the Great Recession.
 The complex was to consist of two towers made up of residential, office, a hotel and retail, "Capital at Brickell Tower I" and "Capital at Brickell Tower II."
 Tower II will be the taller one, rising to a height of 806 ft.
 Tower I was to be 607 ft tall, and will be located to the south of Tower II.

 Tower I was to be 53 floors and Tower II was to be 57 floors.
 Although not the tallest buildings proposed during the first Miami "Manhattanization wave" from 2006-2008, the towers were planned become architecturally striking, and would have surpassed the Four Seasons Hotel Miami as the city's tallest building at the time.
 Both towers were designed to be reminiscent of the Chrysler Building in New York City.
 The tops of the buildings were especially similar, with a "crown" at the top of each building and a similar spire.
 The towers were part of the recent push to build more skyscrapers in the western side of the Brickell neighborhood, which does not border Biscayne Bay as does most of Downtown Miami.

 The architect of the complex was Fullerton-Diaz Architects, Inc. The developer was Cabi Developers, which was led by VP of Development Miroslav "Misha" Mladenovic.
 In July 2011, the two developers began competing for the lot.